Risha’s Medical Story

 At age 7, I underwent a 12–hour surgery: an auto islet cell transplant, partial pancreatectomy, and a cholecystectomy (gall bladder removal), along with the surprisingly rare discovery of a micro–carcinoid tumor.
 Fortunately, this appendiceal tumor was removed.
 At 7, I found myself eventually brave enough to administer my own painful insulin shots, multiple times per day.
 Subsequent years brought on the diabetes management associated with a pancreatectomy, along with a syndrome where I suffer momentary black–outs when standing up: a little–known disease called Postural Orthostatic Tachycardia Syndrome (POTS).

 Because of my experience, I started a non–profit organization with the help of my family, called The Kids Who Care Foundation, to cheer up hospitalized children globally.
 We also provided support to children with pancreatitis on our website.
 I received several recognitions and awards for the next seven years.
-I was also a speaker for Make–A–Wish and a guest blogger for Teen Huffington Post on behalf of Starlight Foundation.
+I was also a speaker for Make–A–Wish and a guest blogger for Teen Huffington Post on behalf of Starlight Children's Foundation.

 2011